 Symptoms: The incubation period usually ranges from 4 to 14 days.
 Symptoms of this infection are flu-like.
 Patients exhibit symptoms like high fever, nausea, vomiting, and dizziness.
 If you live close to an area recognized for the outbreak, it is advisable to keep your medical equipment handy so as to monitor the symptoms effectively.
 Digital thermometer price is extremely favorable, so get one today to track fever spikes.

-Supportive care is only way to treat this disease; patients need to be admitted to the hospital and need to be closely monitored.
+Escalations: Supportive care is the only way to treat this disease; patients need to be admitted to the hospital and need to be closely monitored.
 They may even need ventilator support.
-Patients may experience escalating breathless, which may rapidly progress to severe oxygen hunger.
-This leads to the condition of encephalitis – or the inflammation of the brain – which can cause patient to slip into a coma.
+Patients may experience escalating breathlessness, which may rapidly progress to severe oxygen hunger.
+This leads to the condition of encephalitis – or the inflammation of the brain – which can cause the patient to slip into a coma.

 - Do not eat any fruits fallen from trees that exhibit signs of being bitten by an animal.
 This precaution should be heeded to religiously especially if bats are native to where you live.